vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 ### Reranking Configuration

-The `rerankingConfig` object enables reranking of results, to further increase relevance in certain scenarios.
-Scale users can modify the `rerankerId` of this object.
-When using `mmrConfig`, specify a `diversityBias` value between `0.0` and `1.0`.
-For details about our English cross-attentional (Scale only) and Maximal Marginal Relevance (MMR) rerankers, see [Reranking](/docs/api-reference/search-apis/reranking).
+The `rereanker` object enables reranking of results, to further increase relevance in certain scenarios.
+Scale users can modify the `reranker_id` of this object with `272725719` to use the [Multilingual Reranker v1](/docs/api-reference/search-apis/reranking#vectara-multilingual-reranker-v1).
+The MMR reranker uses the value `272725718` and also lets you specify a `diversityBias` value between `0.0` and `1.0`.

 ## Query Summarization Request - Retrieval Augmented Generation